 Over time, Sniff and Scurry explore new parts of the maze and eventually find a huge supply of cheese at Cheese Station N. Haw also gets past his fears and moves on to find new cheese.
 However, Hem refuses to change and never adapts.

 The core message is that change happens whether we like it or not.
 We can choose to adapt when circumstances change, like Sniff and Scurry, or resist change and get left behind, like Hem.
-To thrive, we must monitor change, adapt to it quickly, let go of old fears and behaviours, and move forward.

 Through these 4 characters, the book explores key ideas